-Led by Chief Investment Officer Tim Milanich, four professionals source and examine potential investments across global markets and construct portfolios appropriate to the stated goals and/or liabilities of the assets.
+Led by Chief Investment Officer Tim Milanich, five professionals source and examine potential investments across global markets and construct portfolios appropriate to the stated goals and/or liabilities of the assets.

 The Office of Investments staff reports to the chief financial officer.
 Investment policy for endowments is established by the Investment Committee of the Board of Trustees.
 Investment policy for pension and retirement savings plans is established and overseen by the Retirement Oversight Committee.

 As of June 2019, assets under management or oversight by the Office of Investments staff totaled about $3.8 billion dollars with approximately 50 percent in a long-term investment pool; 50 percent in staff pension assets and retirement savings plans; and the balance in other long-term horizon assets.